Frequently Asked Questions

 - What if there is a change in my income between the time the award is given in February and April, when I file taxes?

-Families already enrolled can apply to The Rubenstone Fund through Tchet Dereic Dorman, Director of Diversity, Equity and Inclusion, for assistance with these extra costs if they cannot manage them.
+Families already enrolled can apply to The Rubenstone Fund (restricted to Community Scholars) or to the general Financial Aid program for assistance with these extra costs if they experience hardship with non-tuition program or activity costs.

 GFS considers the income and assets of any adult who plays a significant parenting role in a student’s life.
 All adults (parents, stepparents, guardians, and others who pay tuition) are required to provide their tax information to FAST as part of the financial aid application.
 GFS cannot be bound by the assertion that a parent has disclaimed financial responsibility for educational costs for a child.
 All parents who share legal custody of a child are required to sign the Enrollment Contract(s).